ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 • UCP providers.

-The Dialup object supports them both.
-Our list of supported SMSC providers shows the type of provider (TAP/XIO or UCP) for each provider.
+The Dialup object supports both.
+Our list of supported SMSC providers shows the type (TAP/XIO or UCP) for each provider.

 Send SMS using Dialup